Dayun123/movies-rest-api/README.md

 #### Example Requests

-To get a listing of all users, the following request would be neccessary using the an example `user` accounts credentials:
+To get a listing of all users, the following request would be neccessary using an example `user` accounts credentials:

 `GET http://localhost:3000/users?apiKey=5de5e9b4-8caa-4907-a4ba-47a60fa172ae`